js-arias/gm-paleomap/README.md

 it might be a good idea to link this repository and help others to replicate or re-use your analysis.

+Data from PaleoMap project
+(Scotese, 2016;
+Scotese and Wrigth, 2018)
+is distributed under the CC-BY 4.0 license, that can be found in the LICENSE file.

 ## References

 Scotese, C.S.